avidas/craigslist-car-python/README.md

 craigslist-python-car
 =====================

 Python library to get cars from craigslist.
 Filter by date posting, mileage, odometer, year, price.
+In progress.